MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.213-4.md

 (1) The clauses listed below implement provisions of law or Executive order:

-(i) 52.204-10, Reporting Executive Compensation and First-Tier Subcontract Awards (Oct 2018) (Pub.
+(i) 52.204-10, Reporting Executive Compensation and First-Tier Subcontract Awards (OCT 2018) (Pub.
 L. 109-282) (31 U.S.C.
 6101 note) (Applies to contracts valued at $30,000 or more).

-(ii) 52.222-19, Child Labor - Cooperation with Authorities and Remedies (Jan 2018) (E.O.
+(ii) 52.222-19, Child Labor - Cooperation with Authorities and Remedies (JAN 2018) (E.O.
 13126) (Applies to contracts for supplies exceeding the micro-purchase threshold).

 (iii) 52.222-20, Contracts for Materials, Supplies, Articles, and Equipment Exceeding $15,000 (MAY 2014) (41 U.S.C. chapter 65) (Applies to supply contracts over $15,000 in the United States, Puerto Rico, or the U.S. Virgin Islands).